When you have asthma, certain things can make your symptoms worse. These things are called triggers.

 When you're around something that triggers your symptoms, keep track of it.
 This can help you find a pattern in what triggers your symptoms.
 Record triggers in your asthma diary or on your asthma action plan.

-If your doctor recommends it, measure your peak expiratory flow (PEF).
+If your doctor recommends it, measure your peak expiratory flow (PEF), or "peak flow."
 A trigger may not always cause symptoms.
 But it can still narrow your bronchial tubes, which makes your lungs work harder.
-To identify triggers that do not always cause immediate symptoms, you can measure your PEF throughout the day.
-PEF will drop when your bronchial tubes narrow, so your PEF will drop when you are near things that trigger symptoms.
+To identify triggers that don't always cause symptoms right away, you can measure your peak flow throughout the day.
+Your peak flow will drop when your bronchial tubes narrow, so it will drop when you're near things that cause your airways to narrow.

-Be tested for allergies.
 Skin or blood testing may be used to diagnose allergies to certain substances.
 Skin testing involves pricking the skin on your back or arms with one or more small doses of specific allergens.
-The amount of swelling and redness at the sites where your skin was pricked is measured to identify allergens to which you react.
+The amount of swelling and redness at the sites where your skin was pricked is measured to find allergens you react to.

-After you have found some things that may trigger your asthma, you and your doctor can devise a plan for how to deal with them.
+After you have found some things that may trigger your asthma, you and your doctor can make a plan for how to deal with them.

 Current as of:

 Author: Healthwise Staff Medical Review: John Pope MD - Pediatrics E. Gregory Thompson MD - Internal Medicine Adam Husney MD - Family Medicine Mary F. McNaughton Collins MD, MPH - Internal Medicine